 On the question of whether the healthcare regulators should be merged, the MDU believes there is definitely scope for closer working relationships between the regulators to achieve efficiency and cost savings but further analysis is needed before any major structural changes are made.

-This guidance was correct at publication 17/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 17/01/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.